Wildlife landscapes abound with fascinating characters.

 They feature live entertainment all year.

 Engaging with nature has a profound impact on the human spirit, quieting the mind and evoking peacefulness and happiness.
-Backyard bird habitats offer the opportunity to unveil the secret lives of songbirds and other colorful avian by bringing them closer to you and letting you observe their entertaining antics and habits.
+Backyard bird habitats offer the opportunity to unveil the mysterious lives of songbirds and other colorful avian by bringing them closer to you and letting you observe their entertaining antics and habits.
 With inviting accommodations, you may be lucky enough to entice beautiful spring migratory birds to stop in for drinks, dinner and a place to rest their wings.

 We hope to enhance your experiences with nature through photo-centric guides and tips on how to attract colorful birds to your backyard.
 Enjoy!